 Each facility having a potential for emissions of 1 ton per year of all criteria pollutants combined, but less than 100 tons per year of each, is carried on a registration tracking system by the Agency.
 In order to offset the cost of site inspections to the taxpayer, SWCAA charges these sources annual fees.
 Gasoline transport tankers are charged \$50.00 per tanker unit.
 In December 2005, however, the SWCAA Board of Directors approved incremental fee increases to be phased in over three years in each of three categories.
-The fee for criteria air pollutant emissions will be \$41 per ton effective January 1, 2006, \$43 per ton effective January 1, 2007 and \$45 per ton effective January 1, 2008.
-The fee for emission units will be \$80 per emission unit effective January 1, 2006, \$85 per emission unit effective January 1, 2007, and \$90 per emission unit effective January 1, 2008.
-The fee for toxic air pollutant emissions will be \$15 per ton effective January 1, 2006, \$20 per ton effective January 1, 2007, and \$25 per ton effective January 1, 2008.
+The fee for criteria air pollutant emissions rose to \$41 per ton on January 1, 2006, \$43 per ton on January 1, 2007 and will be \$45 per ton on January 1, 2008.
+The fee for emission units rose to \$80 per emission unit effective January 1, 2006, \$85 per emission unit on January 1, 2007, and will be \$90 per emission unit on January 1, 2008.
+The fee for toxic air pollutant emissions rose to \$15 per ton on January 1, 2006, \$20 per ton on January 1, 2007, and will be \$25 per ton on January 1, 2008.
 A facility may have only one emission unit, or many, depending upon the type of operation.
 While these fees are not adequate to pay for the entire registration and inspection program, they do defray much of the cost.
 SWCAA registers numerous air contaminant-emitting facilities, commonly referred to as "sources."
 This registration system is facilitated and maintained through a program of rotating compliance inspections and reporting.
 After a field inspection of a source has been completed, an inspection report is prepared on a standardized format.
 This report outlines all of the Air Discharge Permits issued to the source, the approved Emission Units and associated equipment, all of the emission limits, operating limits, monitoring/recordkeeping requirements, and reporting requirements, and the observed compliance status of each requirement.
 If a violation is found, a Field Notice of Correction/Field Notice of Violation (FNOC/FNOV) is issued, facilitating follow-up enforcement and/or corrective action.
 Inspections are repeated on an annual to five-year cycle, based on the size, emission impacts and the complexity of the sources.